Heart rate turbulence: Mechanism of HRT

 HRT is widely considered to be a baroreflex phenomenon.
-That is, a PVC interrupts the normal cardiac cycle, so the ventricles of the heart do not have time to fill up to their normal level, before contracting and pumping their contents out.
+A PVC interrupts the normal cardiac cycle, so the ventricles of the heart do not have time to fill up to their normal level, before contracting and pumping their contents out.
 This results in a pulse (blood pressure) weaker than expected and triggers normal homeostatic mechanisms that try to compensate by constricting arteries and increasing heart rate (the turbulence onset part of HRT).
 This is accomplished by the brain reflexively withdrawing the parasympathetic nerve signals and increasing the sympathetic nerve signals it sends to the heart.
-The compensatory constriction of the arteries and increased heart rate frequently cause blood pressure to overshoot normal values (overcompensates), and activate the baroreflex in reverse.
-This time, the brain reinstates parasympathetic nerve signals and decreases sympathetic nerve signals, which cause the heart rate to slow (the turbulence slope part of HRT).
+The compensatory constriction of the arteries and increased heart rate can cause blood pressure to overshoot normal values, triggering the opposite baroreflex.
+This time, the brain increases parasympathetic signalling and decreases sympathetic signalling, causing a decrease in heart rate (the turbulence slope part of HRT).

 The exact quantitative contribution of the parasympathetic and sympathetic nervous flow to the heart to HRT is unknown.
-The simplistic view assumes that HRT is solely dependent upon parasympathetic activity because atropine, a parasympathetic activity blocker abolishes HRT while a beta-blocker (sympathetic blocker) has no effect on HRT.
+Some researchers assert that HRT is solely dependent upon parasympathetic activity because atropine, a parasympathetic activity blocker abolishes HRT while a beta-blocker (sympathetic blocker) has no effect on HRT.
 The contribution of the compensatory pause, the pause between the PVC and the next normal beat, to HRT is also unknown.
 Whether the single beat blood pressure increase after a compensatory pause occurs in both normal and compromised hearts as well is at present uncertain.
 To date, no physiological parameter has been linked in a quantitative manner to turbulence slope, whereas turbulence onset was shown by researchers in Calgary, Canada, to be linearly dependent upon duration of subnormal blood pressure in a well designed experiment.

-The reason the size of HRT after a PVC predicts cardiac death is suggested by its mechanism.
+The reason that the size of HRT after a PVC can be used as a predictor of cardiac death is suggested by its mechanism.
 Parasympathetic nervous activity to the heart is believed to be protective and sympathetic nervous activity, deleterious, to the heart.
 Especially after a heart attack, sympathetic nervous activity tends to be increased.
 A healthy HRT indicates the presence of a healthy amount of parasympathetic activity, countering sympathetic activity.
 To take a wider view, however, it may be that a healthy HRT is also an indication of a healthy brain, and is the reason a small HRT also predicts a likelihood of death from non-cardiac causes as well as from cardiac causes.